cscart/docs/user_guide/look_and_feel/layouts/layout_pages/actions_on_pages.rst

 Adding a Layout Page
 --------------------

-1. Switch to the In the list of layout pages, choose the **Add layout page** tab.
+1. In the list of layout pages, choose the **Add layout page** tab.

 .. image:: img/layout_page_01.png
     :align: center
     :alt: Add layout page

 2. A pop-up window will open.
-Specify :doc:`the properties of the new layout page <layout_page_attributes>`.
+Specify :doc:`the properties of the new layout page. <layout_page_attributes>`

 3. Click the **Create** button.